Amit Shah to hold meeting with Bengal BJP unit amid ongoing tussle

 WB BJP top brass Dilip Ghosh, Mukul Roy chief guests at TMC MLA's Ganesh Puja

-Mr. Chatterjee had recently said he would quit the party if TMC MLA Debashree Roy joins the party.
+Sovan Chatterjee had recently said he would quit the party if TMC MLA Debashree Roy joins the party.
 He had expressed his desire to quit the saffron party barely after two weeks of joining it as he "felt humiliated" due to certain remarks by State unit leaders.

-Mr. Ghosh dismissed Mr. Chatterjee's allegation saying no one can join it by setting any "precondition" and every member has to abide by the rules and regulations of the party.
+Dilip Ghosh dismissed Sovan Chatterjee's allegation saying no one can join it by setting any "precondition" and every member has to abide by the rules and regulations of the party.

 "At a time when people of Bengal are looking at us (BJP) as an alternative, differences between the two top leaders of the State unit has not gone down well with the central leadership and has sent out a wrong message to the cadres," a senior State BJP leader said.